onewelcome/identity-cloud-documentation/docs/architecture/identity-single-sign-on.md

 When you want to give your users the option to login using a second factor like a mobile phone, the user is required to register the device.
 There are a number of possibilities to enable the device registration and handling of second factor authentication.
-You can either enable your current apps to handle the second factor or you can use an existing authenticator app provided by Onegini which provides the functionality for you.
+You can either enable your current apps to handle the second factor or you can use an existing authenticator app provided by OneWelcome which provides the functionality for you.

 ### Authentication / Login